-Contents

-1 Scope 1

-2 Conformance 1

-3 Normative references 1

-4 Term and definition 1

-5 List of acronyms 2

-6 Operating environments 2

-6.1 6.2 Operating environment for Holographic (Optical) Correlation Device (HCD) writer Operating environment for read only HCD 2 3

-7 Holographic optical correlation 3

-7.1 7 2 General Basic configuration and operation for holographic optical correlation 3 3

-8 8.1 8.2 Holographic optical correlation system with HCD writer 4 4 5

-8.3 Holographic correlation system configuration with many read only HCDs 6

-9 91 Device interface information 7 7

-9.2 Recording information for HCD writer 7

-9.2.1 General 7

-9.2.2 Interface information for continuous recording ۵ ۹

-9.3 Image retrieval and collation, and report information 11

-9.3.1 General 11

-9.3.2 Image retrieval and collation 11 12

-9.3.3 13

-Annex A (informative) Optical and mechanical configuration for holographic optical correlation 15

-Annex B (informative) Feature extraction for Image processing 17

-Annex C (informative) Data transform for optical correlation 19

-Annex D (informative) Recommended interface hardware information 21
+Cont Contents 1 Scope 1 2 Conformance 1 3 Normative references 1 4 Term and definition 1 5 List of acronyms 6 6.1 6.2 Operating environments Operating environment for Holographic (Optical) Correlation Device (HCD) writer Operating environment for read only HCD 2 7 7.1 7.2 Holographic optical correlationGeneralBasic configuration and operation for holographic optical correlation 3 8 8.1 8.2 8.3 Holographic optical correlation system General Holographic optical correlation system with HCD writer Holographic correlation system configuration with many read only HCDs 4 5 9 9.1 Device interface information 9.2 9.2.1 9.2.2 Recording information for HCD writer General Interface information for continuous recording 7 9.2.3 9.3 9.3.1 Interface information for partial recordingImage retrieval and collation, and report information 11 9.3.2 9.3.3 Image retrieval and collationReport information Annex A (informative) Optical and mechanical configuration for holographic optical correlation 15 Annex B (informative) Feature extraction for Image processing 17 Annex C (informative) Data transform for optical correlation 19 Annex D (informative) Recommended interface hardware information 21

 Introduction In recent years the technologies for image sensor, image processing and memory made big progress.
 As a result, miniaturization and performance up to high definition resolutions evolved not only traditional cameras, but also in smart phones, drive recorders and monitoring cameras.
 On the other hand, high speed and high capacity internet technologies are permeated, anyone can upload many photos and moving pictures at any time.
 As a result, infringing of copyright and leakage of personal information are explosively increasing.
 These illegal images or illegal moving pictures are found and requested to delete by using computer system with collation technology day by day.
 However, the numbers of object pictures are too much and current computer systems cannot handle them in a reasonable time.
 Since holographic optical correlation can collate between original image and reference image in parallel operation with light speed, it is expected to become a high-speed retrieval and collation technology for moving images, videos and pictures.
 This ECMA Standard specifies the device interface information for high-speed image retrieval and collation using holographic optical correlation.
-This Ecma Standard was developed by Technical Committee 31 and was adopted by the General Assembly of December 2021.
+The 2nd edition of the Standard includes a clarification to the scope and some corrections of editorial nature.
+This Ecma Standard was developed by Technical Committee 31 and was adopted by the General Assembly of December 2022.